sburtner/sburtner.github.io/_posts/academic_projects/2018-12-31-starterkit.md

 Feel free to check out my GitHub repository with all of the [data layers](https://github.com/sburtner/critical_infrastructure) I use for this project.

-And if you'd like more information on Islais Creek and its daylighting journey, please check out my [blog posts](https://sburtner.github.io/)!

 *Published on December 10, 2018*